 Foreign Countries: Currently, the Company's only non-Canadian properties are located in the United States.
 Consequently, the Company is subject to certain risks associated with foreign ownership, including currency fluctuations, inflation, and political risk.
 Mineral exploration and mining activities and production activities in foreign countries may be affected in varying degrees by political stability and government regulations relating to the mining industry.
 Any changes in regulations or shifts in political conditions are beyond the control of the Company and may adversely affect its business.
-Operations may be affected in varying degrees by government regulations with respect to community rights, restrictions on production, price controls, export controls, restriction of earnings, taxation laws, expropriation of property, environmental legislation, water use, labour the dead and and in the Common materials the materials for the finds in Country and and forwards standards and workplace safety.
+Operations may be affected in varying degrees by government regulations with respect to community rights, restrictions on production, price controls, export controls, restriction of earnings, taxation laws, expropriation of property, environmental legislation, water use, labour standards and workplace safety.
 The Company maintains the majority of its funds in Canada and only forwards sufficient funds to meet current obligations.